qnzhou/trianglelite/README.md

 ```

 Note that while triangle works with unoriented segments, it is actually
-beneficial to use oriented segments (i.e. segments should be oriented
+beneficial to use oriented segments (i.e. each segments should be oriented
-in a counterclockwise fashion).
-Specifically, with oriented segments,
+in a counterclockwise fashion, which has interior on the left hand side).
-TriangleLite can deduce holes using winding number with its auto hole detection
+With oriented segments, TriangleLite can deduce holes using winding-number-based
-feature.
+auto hole detection feature.

 #### Import hole list

 Without using the auto hole detection feature, users must provide a set of hole
-points to indicate hole locations.
-To set hole points:
+points to help [triangle][triangle library] to identify holes.
+To set these
+hole points:

 ```c++
 std::vector<Scalar> holes {